 When designing a product or software it’s important that you have ideation sessions.
 These are sessions where anyone involved in the product gets together and starts brainstorming solution ideas.
 There are many different ways to do this.
 I personally really enjoy using sticky notes, whiteboarding, and creating wireframes.
 There are many more ways to generate ideas that also work great.
 Here’s a great list of 19 of them: 19 Top Brainstorming Techniques to Generate Ideas for Every Situation.

 These techniques help the free flowing of idea and to discuss and see which ideas are the most viable.
 After the ideation session there are several different methods of grouping and reviewing the idea.

 Here in this post I’m showing some of the methods I prefer when conducting an ideation session.

-Everyone writes the ideas they have on sticky notes and then we group like ideas, throw out the non starters, and begin to isolate which ideas are best.
+Everyone writes the ideas they have on sticky notes.
+Then we group like ideas, throw out the non-starters, and begin to isolate which ideas are best.

-Whiteboarding, writing all your ideas on a whiteboard can also be every effective but it also has it drawbacks.
-With whiteboarding everyone says their ideas as someone writes them on the whiteboard.
-This can a very dynamic and engaging process but sometimes people who are shy may feel left out because they are less likely so speak up.
+This method allows you to write all your ideas on a whiteboard.
+This method can be very effective but it also has its drawbacks.
+With whiteboarding, everyone says their ideas as someone writes them on the whiteboard.
+This can be a very dynamic and engaging process.
+But sometimes people who are shy may feel left out because they are less likely to speak up.

 Wireframing is another ideation method.
-You can state the problem and have various people on the team wireframe the the solution they have in mind and then review and compare them.
-You can also as the designer, create wireframes then present them to the team and get feedback before a lot of design work is completed.
+You can state the problem and have various people on the team wireframe the solution they have in mind.
+Then you all review and compare them.
+You can also, as the designer, create wireframes then present them to the team and get feedback before a lot of design work is completed.

-There are actually many methods to ideation, the key to find the one you think works best for you and your team.
-It’s also fun to experiment with a variety fo them in different sessions, it also make it fun for your team.
+There are actually many methods to ideation.
+The key to finding the one you think works best for you and your team.
+It’s also fun to experiment with a variety of them in different sessions which your team will enjoy.